Sarah B. Hart

 Sarah B. Hart is a British mathematician specialising in group theory.
-She is a former professor of mathematics at Birkbeck, University of London where she was the Head of Mathematics and Statistics until 2022.
+She is a former professor of mathematics at Birkbeck, University of London where she was the head of mathematics and statistics until 2022.

-As of 2025, she is the Acting Provost of Gresham College.
+As of 2025, she is the acting provost of Gresham College.
 She was previously the Gresham Professor of Geometry from 2020 to 2024, the first woman to hold this position "since the chair was established in 1597".

-Hart is a keen expositor of mathematics: she has written about the mathematics of Moby-Dick, and her work has been featured in websites like 'Theorem of the Day'.
+Hart is a keen expositor of mathematics: she has written about the mathematics of Moby-Dick, and her work has been featured on websites like 'Theorem of the Day'.

 Education

 While still in secondary school, Hart published an exploration (undertaken with her sister) into extending Euler's polyhedral formula to four dimensions.

 Hart read mathematics as an undergraduate at Balliol College, Oxford, and has an MSc in Mathematics from the University of Manchester.
 Her doctorate, from the University of Manchester Institute of Science and Technology (UMIST), addressed Coxeter Groups: Conjugacy Classes and Relative Dominance, under the supervision of Peter Rowley.